 It was very settling to be in this environment surrounded by the forest and during meditation periods we were allowed to walk in the forest along walking paths or sit in the outdoor meditation platforms.
 I found a flat stone meditation perch facing a small waterfall where I would sit and butterflies would land on my hand.

 Understanding my Dukkha

-The teacher, Patrick Kearney, who led the retreat was a layperson who’d been a Catholic priest, Theravada Buddhist monk, studied Zen Buddhism and then disrobed and was now married.
+The teacher, Patrick Kearney, who led the retreat was an independent dharma teacher.
+His particular interest was in the early texts and original teachings of the Buddha.
 I’d initially braced myself for his hour-long dharma talks, wondering why they hadn’t shortened the talks like was the standard now online or at events like TED.
 As I started to listen to Patrick though, I was struck by his knowledge of Buddhism and found myself furiously taking down page after page of notes in my journal during his talks because so much of what he said was helping me to understand Buddhist teachings and apply it to what I was going through at the time.

 When I first started reading about Buddhism in the 1990s and the noble truths that form the foundation of this wisdom tradition, the first being life is dukkha or suffering, it really put me off as I didn’t want to struggle more than I already had in my life.
 It took me many years of life experience and this retreat to see that Buddhism is not saying that we should suffer but that we do.
 We suffer because life doesn’t live up to our expectations, wants and desires.
 As Byron Katie says, when we argue with reality, we lose 100% of the time.